Five Giant Dog Breeds With Short Lifespans

 These tall dogs were developed to hunt wolves in Ireland, but by the late 1800s there were only a few left so they were crossed with Great Danes, Scottish Deerhounds, and Borzois to produce a genetically healthy pool of dogs.

-The breeding program did make them easier to handle—it did not produce a healthy population.
+The breeding program did make them easier to handle—but it did not produce a healthy population.

 Although Irish Wolfhounds have been known to live up to 13 years, most of them die much younger—seven years or less.
 Only about 9% of the dogs will even make it to 10 years of age.
 They may die from heart disease (dilated cardiomyopathy), bone cancer, bloat, and many other less common diseases.